karthik018/problem-solving/README.md

 # problem-solving
-A repo to keep track of all the coding programs solved from various site like LeetCode, CodeChef etc
+A repo to keep track of all the coding programs solved from various sites like LeetCode, CodeChef etc